Practical Guide

 “I found a bug and fixed it”

-Write a regression test tagged @pytest.mark.regression, add it to the regression ledger, then /review the fix.
+Write a regression test tagged @pytest.mark.regression, add it to the regression ledger (the running list that keeps fixed bugs from coming back), then /review the fix.

 “AI wrote code I don’t fully understand”